BirdeeHub/nixCats-doc/gen_docs/utilnote.md

 Most importantly it exports the main builder function, [utils.baseBuilder](#function-library-nixCats.utils.baseBuilder).

-The flake and expression based [templates](./nixCats_templates.html) show how to call this function directly, and use some of the other functions in this set.
+The flake and expression based [templates](./nixCats_templates.html) show how to call this function directly, and use some of the other functions in this set to construct various flake outputs.

 The modules use the main builder function internally and install the result.